0xSolanaceae/proXXy/README.md

 1. `-v[T/F], --validate`: Use this flag to enable proxy validation.
 The scraper will attempt to validate the scraped proxies by checking their accessibility.

-2. `-th [int], --threads`: This flag allows you to set the number of threads to use.
-The default value is 100 threads.
+2. `-r[T/F], --random-UA`: By including this flag, proXXy will use random user agents for each request, making it harder for servers to detect the scraper.

-3. `-ti [int], --timeout`: This flag allows you to set the default timeout for proXXy.
+3. `-t[int], --timeout`: This flag allows you to set the default timeout for proXXy.
 The timeout specifies the number of seconds the scraper will wait for a response before considering a request as failed.
 The minimum timeout value is 10 seconds.

 ### Example

 ```
-python3 proXXy.py -vT -th 100 -ti 10
+python3 proXXy.py -vT -rF -t10
 ```

 4. `-y`: This flag allows you to skip the prompts and run proXXy with the given parameters.
 (Make sure you know what you're doing!)